 - Negative multiplier effect.
 Keynes popularised the idea of a multiplier effect.
 The idea that a fall in injections into the economy has a knock-on effect and the final impact may be greater than the initial.
 If a firm reduces investment, people lose their jobs, and this higher unemployment leads to lower spending and affects everyone in the economy.

 - A paradox of thrift.
 In a recession, people take a rational approach to be risk-averse – fearing a possible recession, they increase savings and spend less.
 When this lower spending is aggregated, it leads to lower overall demand in the economy.

 - Lower interest rates may not increase consumption very much because – the income effect of lower interest rates mean people have less income.

 According to classical economic theory, labour markets should clear.
 In this model, any unemployment is due to wages being artificially kept above the equilibrium through minimum wages e.t.c. (real wage unemployment) According to classical theory, the solution to unemployment is to cut wages and allow wages to clear.
 However, Keynes argued this was unsatisfactory.

 - Firstly, even in the absence of unions and minimum wages, workers would resist nominal wage cuts.

 Keynes’ contribution was to show the interaction between labour markets and the national economy, and not treat the labour market in isolation (e.g. from micro perspective).
-It is this macro perspective on savings and labour markets that led to creation of macro economics.
+It is this macro perspective on savings and labour markets that led to the creation of macroeconomics.

-Keynes theory on impact of falling wages was to a large extend supported by Irving Fisher in his Debt-Deflation Theory of Great Depressions (1933)
+Keynes theory on impact of falling wages was to a large extent supported by Irving Fisher in his Debt-Deflation Theory of Great Depressions (1933)